- Homepage

 cream and fold it into the chilled custard.
 Then add your chosen flavoring

-and transfer mixture to an ice cream maker
+and transfer mixture to an ice cream maker.

-Ice Cream
+Ice Cream ~ Chocolate ~ Strawberry

 don't like your ice cream too creamy, you can use semi-skimmed